7 Net Promoter Score (NPS) Statistics For eCommerce Stores

 Link Between NPS and Customer Loyalty

 Higher NPS scores correlate with increased revenue as loyal customers spend more and stay longer.
-Companies with better NPS metrics show measurably stronger growth rates compared to competitors with lower scores.
+Companies with better NPS metrics often show measurably stronger growth rates compared to competitors with lower scores.

 Loyal customers typically:

-• Spend 67% more than new customers
+• Spend substantially more than new customers

-• Have a 90% higher purchase frequency
+• Have a significantly higher purchase frequency

 • Provide free word-of-mouth marketing